 Speak with a Miami Assault and Battery Injury Lawyer

 Assault and battery aren’t just crimes in Florida.
 They’re also intentional torts.
 This means that if another person intentionally threatens, touches, or harms you, they can be liable for any damages you suffer.
-The Miami attorneys at Lavent Law can help you make the most of your personal injury case.
+The Miami attorneys at Lavent Law, P.A. can help you make the most of your personal injury case.
 Contact our skilled legal team today to schedule your free consultation.
 We will review the details of your case and explain your legal options.
 The sooner you call, the sooner we can begin to fight to get you the money you deserve.